About USC Gould

-The Pacific Center for Health Policy and Ethics at the University of Southern California, in conjunction with the International Association of Bioethics, is pleased to invite scholars who have proposed a paper for presentation at the 12th World Congress of Bioethics to submit an abstract to be considered for the 2014 Mark S. Ehrenreich Prize in Healthcare Ethics Research.
-Submissions are subject to the following conditions:
+The Pacific Center for Health Policy and Ethics at the University of Southern California, in conjunction with the International Association of Bioethics, will consider all abstracts submitted for a presentation at the 15th World Congress of Bioethics, which is being held at the University of Pennsylvania on 19-21 June 2020, for the 2020 Mark S. Ehrenreich Prizes in Healthcare Ethics Research, subject to the following conditions:

-- The principal author must hold a relevant doctoral or professional degree (PhD, MD, JD, DrPH, MHP, MPA, MBA, or MS or MA in Nursing or Genetic Counseling).
-As one aim of the prize is to give early recognition to outstanding scholars who are beginning a career in healthcare ethics, special consideration will be given to younger authors.
+- The principal author must hold a relevant doctoral or professional degree (PhD, MD, JD, DrPH, MHP, MPA, MBA, or an MS or MA in Nursing or Genetic Counseling).

-- Submitted abstracts (500 words maximum) should describe the issue, methods, and conclusions of a completed but not yet published research project in the broad field of healthcare ethics (which includes the ethical issues arising in public health, health policy, and practice in the health protections and in all phases of biomedical research).
+- Abstracts (500 words maximum) should describe the issue, methods, and conclusions of a completed but not yet published research paper in the broad field of healthcare ethics (which includes the ethical issues arising in clinical care, public health, health policy, and practice in the health professions and in all aspects of biomedical research).

 - Abstracts (and papers) must be written in English.
-In order to encourage submission papers from all regions, judges will make allowance for scholars whose native language is not English.
+To encourage submission of papers from all regions, the judges will make allowance for scholars whose native language is not English.

-- Finalists, who will be notified by 1 May 2014, will be invited to provide a copy of their full paper for review.
-Papers must reach the Center by 15 May 2012 to be considered for the Prize.
+- Finalists, who will be notified by 20 December 2019, will be invited to provide a copy of their full paper for review.
+Papers must reach the Pacific Center by 13 January 2020 to be considered for a prize.
+Papers will be considered by region (Africa; Asia; Europe; North America; South America; Oceania) and final selections will be made by 28 February 2020.
+Five winners will receive US$500 regional Ehrenreich Prizes and one (from the remaining region) will receive the global Ehrenreich Prize of US$1500.

-- To be eligible to receive the prize, at least one author of the paper must be registered for, and scheduled to present the paper at, the 12th World Congress.
+- To be eligible to receive a prize, at least one author of the paper must be registered for, and scheduled to present the paper at, the 15th World Congress.

 2016 Mark S. Ehrenreich Prize Winners and Finalists